 It is our intention to welcome all children and youth into our parish life as fully as possible.
 This primary means by which we do that is in offering children their rightful place in worship with significant roles in leadership and to provide a safe place where children experience the presence of God – through music, prayer, story, and relationship.

-Not a children’s choir, the St. Paul’s Choristers provides education and appreciation of historic, sacred music while instilling responsibility, leadership, teamwork, and excellence in performance of ancient and contemporary sacred text and song.
-Those in grades 2 – 12 are invited to participate; there is no requirement of church membership, nor is a particular faith’s doctrine a prerequisite.
+The St. Paul’s Chorister program provides education and appreciation of historic, sacred music while instilling responsibility, leadership, teamwork, and excellence in performance of ancient and contemporary sacred text and song.
+Those in grades 2-12 are invited to participate; there is no requirement of church membership, nor is a particular faith’s doctrine a prerequisite.
 A willingness to work hard and to commit to the rigorous schedule of rehearsals, concerts, and worship services is all that is required.
 More information can be found here.

 Seasonal Special Children’s Events